Ontario Highway 402: Route description

 After passing an interchange with Forest Road, the freeway is crossed by London Line and momentarily diverges from its straight alignment to dip south of Warwick.
 It continues 25 km east through large patches of farmland, then meets with Middlesex County Road 81 (Victoria Street) at an interchange as it passes north of Strathroy.

-Shortly thereafter it curves to the southeast and zig-zags towards London, bisecting farms and dividing woodlands.
+Shortly thereafter, it curves to the southeast and zig-zags towards London, bisecting farms and dividing woodlands.
 The freeway passes to the west of the town of Delaware and curves east.
-It enters London and meets interchanges with Highway 4 south of Lambeth, as well as with Wonderland Road before merging into Highway 401.
+It enters London and meets interchanges with Highway 4 south of Lambeth, and finally with Wonderland Road before merging into Highway 401.
 Access to westbound and from eastbound Highway 401 is provided via Highway 4 or Wonderland Road.

 The start of Highway 402 westbound as it splits off from Highway 401.

 The freeway generally uses Parclo A2 and Parclo B2 designs for interchanges.
 Exceptions include the Front Street interchange in Sarnia, which is a hybrid of a diamond and Parclo B2 interchange (previously a Parclo AB2 until the mid-2000s), and the Highway 40 interchange which is a Parclo B-4.
 There is presently no interchange using the full six ramp Parclo A4 layout (a common design on other Ontario freeways) on the entirety of Highway 402; although several interchanges do have five ramps, while the junction with Indian Road was previously a Parclo A4 until the directional ramp in the NW quadrant was removed and replaced with a signalized left turn in the late 1990s.